 In commercial real estate brokerage, you need plenty of current and new clients to work with on a regular basis; that ‘pipeline’ is fed by prospecting for new business.
-There is no shortcut there.
+There is no shortcut there with creating new connections.
 The cycle of activity for most property clients and prospects in commercial real estate is relatively long; it can be months if not years before a client or prospect is ready to act on a property issue or create a property change.
-Be prepared for relationship building and client interaction; work your clients and prospects for the fullest of opportunity over time.
-(NB – you can get more client contact ideas in Snapshot right here – its free)
+Be prepared for relationship building and client interaction; work your clients and prospects to the fullest of opportunity over time.

 So, the rule here is that you need to know plenty of people in the local area that have an interest or a challenge in commercial real estate.
 You want those people to remember you at the right time when they have a challenge with their investments or their property portfolios.
 Get involved ‘personally’ with your property market and the people in it.